MileHacker Logo

 For wine enthusiasts, exploring the Albariño vineyards and bodegas in the Rías Baixas region has a delightful excursion.
 Sample the famous white wine directly from its source.

 Unique photo opportunities contain the view of the Cathedral from Alameda Park, particularly at dusk or sunrise.
-The slender, arcaded streets of the Old Town, specifically at the beginning of morning mist, provide atmospheric and timeless photo opportunities.
+The narrow, arcaded streets of the Old Town, specifically in early morning mist, provide atmospheric and timeless photo opportunities.

 Photography Spots